Sabapathy-deepeka/data-pipeline-airflow/README.md

 - Secure all AWS resources with IAM roles and policies.
 - Do not hard-code credentials; use environment variables or AWS Secrets Manager.
 - Enable logging for Lambda, Airflow, and S3 for auditing.
-- Use S3 bucket versioning and lifecycle policies for data retention.

 ---

 ## Troubleshooting

 - Check AWS CloudWatch logs for Lambda errors.
-- Use Airflow logs for debugging DAG runs.
 - Ensure all IAM permissions are correctly set.

 ---